pe2mbs/tuxbox-bouquetedit/README.md

 # Last updates
 1. Now Save As bouquets to folder works.
 2. Now Save bouquets to folder works.
-3. Some improvements to the preferences dialog where made, but stil not complete.
+3. Some improvements to the preferences dialog where made, but still not complete.
 4. Radio channels now implemented
-5. Solved the issue "Sometimes in filter mode on ASC mode services disapear"
+5. Solved the issue "Sometimes in filter mode on ASC mode services disappear"
 6. Added help system
 7. Multi language support added.
+8. Moved language class to language module and improved setting user language

 # Todo
 1. Save bouquets (receiver) it must be tested, it should work already.